pslucas0212/DNSUpdating/README.md

 For this example the subnet is 10.1.10.0/24 and domain is example.com

-## Notes on setting up remote DNS updating with nsupdate
+## Notes on setting up dynamic DNS with nsupdate

 - Update named.conf.
 Add the following lines:
 ```